Xu Yifan: Career

+2004–2013: Maiden ITF Circuit title

 Xu made her debut playing on the ITF Women's Circuit in China.
 She won her first doubles title with Xia Huan in 2006.

-She was a finalist in women's doubles at the 2008 China Open in Beijing.
+She was a finalist in women's doubles at the 2007 and 2008 China Open in Beijing with Han Xinyun.

-2014–2016: Australian Open semifinalist
+2014–2016: Australian Open semifinalist, WTA Elite trophy champion

 She was a quarterfinalist at the 2014 US Open in women's doubles with Zarina Diyas.

 She reached the semifinals at the 2016 Australian Open and was a quarterfinalist at the 2016 French Open in women's doubles with Zheng Saisai.

-2017–2019: Major final and semifinal at Wimbledon, five quarterfinals
+2017–2019: Wimbledon doubles final

 She was also a quarterfinalist in doubles at the Australian Open in 2017 with Raquel Atawo.
 In 2017, she formed a new partnership with Canadian Gabriela Dabrowski.
 Xu won the Miami Open and the Connecticut Open women's doubles with Dabrowski.
 She partnered with Dabrowski again in the US Open, with the pair reaching the quarterfinals.

 In 2018, the duo won the doubles competition at the Sydney International, and then reached the quarterfinals in Melbourne, just like 2019 at the French Open and US Open.
-The biggest achievement of the Canadian/Chinese pair was reaching the final of the 2019 Wimbledon Championships.
+The biggest achievement of the Canadian/Chinese pair was reaching the final of the 2019 Wimbledon Championships, losing to Barbora Strycova and Hsieh Su-wei.

+She made the quarterfinals at the 2018 WTA Finals with Gabriela Dabrowski for a second consecutive year having done so also in 2017.
+She also qualified for the 2019 WTA Finals for a third year in a row.

-2020: US Open and WTA 1000 finals, world No. 7 in doubles
+2020–2021: US Open and WTA 1000 finals, world No. 7 in doubles

-She reached the finals of the Western & Southern Open in Cincinnati and the US Open with Nicole Melichar.
+She reached the finals of the Cincinnati Open and the US Open with Nicole Melichar.

+In 2021, she competed at the Tokyo Olympics with Yang Zhaoxuan.